How to Find Your GMAT Motivation

 Enjoy What You’re Doing

 Whether we are talking about your job, college classes, or GMAT preparation, one of the most effective ways to be motivated is to enjoy what you’re doing.
-On the other hand, working hard and ultimately achieving your goals becomes almost impossible when you don’t enjoy what you’re doing.
+Conversely, working hard and ultimately achieving your goals becomes almost impossible when you don’t enjoy what you’re doing.

 TTP PRO TIP: